padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

   -m MAP, --map MAP     Hazelcast map that contains observed data (default: stocks) -f FEATURE, --feature FEATURE
                         Feature name (default: stock1-jitter) -g, --generate        Generate model.
-If specified then creates a new model, otherwise, uses the existing model. (default: False)
+If specified then creates a new model, otherwise, uses the existing model.
+                        (default: False)
   -e EPOCHS, --epochs EPOCHS
                         Number of model fit iterations (number of epochs to train the model).
-This option has no effect for the existing model. (default: 100) -n NEURONS, --neurons NEURONS
+This option has no effect for the existing model. (default: 1000) -n NEURONS, --neurons NEURONS
                         Number of neurons in the hidden layer.
 This option has no effect for the existing model.
-                        (default: 1)
+                        (default: 64)
   -b BATCH_SIZE, --batch_size BATCH_SIZE
                         Batch size.
 If the existing model is used, then the specified batch size is overwritten with the existing model's batch size. (default: 1) -t TEST_DATA_PERCENTAGE, --test_data_percentage TEST_DATA_PERCENTAGE
-                        Test data percentage. (default: 0.2) -v, --verbose         Print interim results. (default: False)
+                        Test data percentage. (default: 0.2) -v VERBOSE, --verbose VERBOSE
+                        Print interim results.
+0 = silent, 1 = progress bar, 2 = one line per epoch. (default: 0)
 ```

+There are three (3) neural network layers in this implementation.
+The `--neurons` option sets the number of input neurons in the first layer.
+The second layer has the fixed number of 32 neurons.
+The final output layer has always 1 neuron.

+The `--verbose` option is passed into the `Sequential.fit()` and `Sequential.predict()` methods.
+If you want to observe the progress per epoch for `fit()` and per data point for `predict()`, then set `verbose` to 1 or 2.
+Note that setting `verbose` greater than 0 will also display additional status such as the predicted values.

 ---